-Easy, flaky palmiers are made from puff pastry and coated in sugar, which caramelizes wonderfully as they bake!
-Mini chocolate chips are added between pastry layers here for an extra little touch.
-These chocolate chip palmiers only use four ingredients and are an impressive sweet treat.
+Easy, flaky palmiers are made from puff pastry and coated in sugar, which caramelizes wonderfully as they bake.
+Mini chocolate chips add an extra sweet touch for this four-ingredient cookie recipe!

 Chocolate Chip Palmiers

 - 1 sheet of puff pastry, thawed (half of a 17.3 oz pkg of two sheets)

 - 1/3 cup mini chocolate chips

 - Heat oven to 400°F. Line a baking sheet (or two, if needed) with parchment paper and set aside.

 - Mix together sugar and salt.
 Evenly scatter about half of the sugar/salt mixture on a clean work surface and place the unrolled puff pastry sheet over top.

 - Spread the remaining sugar/salt evenly over top of the puff pastry, then scatter mini chocolate chips over top and roll out the pastry sheet until it's about 1/8" thin.
 You want to make sure the chocolate chips are fairly-well pressed into the dough, or else they'll fall out when you're rolling it.

 - Working with the left and right side of the pastry dough, fold each side so that the folded-over piece takes up a quarter of the dough.
 Fold each side over again and the two sides will meet in the middle.